-In this system, some consumers, for some trips, will choose high cost, faster, more reliable travel options (e.g., overnight air express shipping, or SOV commuting via HOT lanes).
-Other consumers will choose slower options with less reliable travel times that cost them considerably less (e.g., conventional ground shipping, or local bus service operating in mixed traffic).
-The results will be that:
+In this system, some consumers, for some trips, will choose high-cost, faster, more-reliable travel options (e.g., overnight air express shipping, or single-occupancy vehicle commuting on high-occupancy toll lanes).
+Other consumers will choose slower options with less-reliable travel times that cost them considerably less (e.g., conventional ground shipping, or local bus service operating in mixed traffic).
+The results will be the following:

-- Travel consumers have choices - Travel consumers know what those choices are - Travel consumers have monetary incentives to select among those travel options based on the agency and social costs to provide the services - The revenue generated will go toward providing and improving that combination of transportation services.
+- Travel consumers have choices and know what those choices are. - Travel consumers have monetary incentives to select among those travel options based on the agency and social costs to provide the services. - The revenue generated will go toward providing and improving that combination of transportation services.